Elly Conway: Reception

-Ahead of her introduction, Kylie Miller of The Age branded Elly a "likeable delinquent."
+Ahead of her introduction, Kylie Miller of The Age branded Elly a "likeable delinquent", while Cameron Adams from the Herald Sun called her "a precocious teenage upstart".
 Michael Idato of The Sydney Morning Herald criticised Nunn's acting ability and her debut performance on Neighbours, writing that he was "rendered speechless" by her poor performance.
 Idato went on to say that her arrival was "so thoroughly underwhelming and her delivery so off the mark" that no one noticed McDonough's introduction during the same episode.
 He also dubbed Elly a "hybrid of the brazen-hussy-troublemaker and dumped-by-a-disinterested-mum character types that seem to reproduce like rabbits on soaps."
 Observing Elly's behaviour, a Liverpool Echo reporter commented, "Stand well back – Elly is about to fly off the handle."
 Roz Laws, writing for the Sunday Mercury, dubbed Elly a "troublesome teen".
 A writer for the BBC said Elly's most notable moment from her first stint was "Asking Karl if he was her real father."

+While reviewing the character's reintroduction, a critic for The Advertiser stated "Elly is classic Neighbours vixen and she's making her presence felt far and wide, especially with the Brennan brothers."
+Clare Rigden of the Herald Sun enjoyed Anasta's first episode, writing "This episode has it all – a school formal, some truly questionable frock choices, and the first appearance of everyone's favourite WAG, Ms Jodi Anasta, who arrives in town as Erinsborough High's newest English teacher – and promptly makes moves on one of her student's boyfriends.
+Keep it classy, Miss!"
 When Elly was bitten by the snake, Phillip Portman of the Daily Star quipped "Only on Neighbours can someone arrive in Ramsay Street and a week later, be fighting for their life."
 Portman also dubbed the character "promiscuous".
 A TV Week contributor observed, "It hasn't been the smoothest introduction to Ramsay Street for newcomer Elly."
+Another critic for The Advertiser noted how "fans are loving Jodi Anasta's transformation from Summer Bay's golden girl to Ramsay St's vixen."
 Kate MacCarthy of the Radio Times wondered if Elly and Ned were "set to be the cutest new couple in Ramsay Street?"
 While Sarah Ellis of Inside Soap observed "it's clear from the get-go that this is going to be an interesting relationship given that both Ned and Elly are a little on the mischievous side!"
 A reporter for the Liverpool Echo noted that the school Halloween dance was "aptly horrific for Elly" when Angus sang to her.